alexlastoriabutlerjisc/python-tutorial/README.md

 The intention is not to replicate the thousands of basic Python tutorials, [Jisc even have their own](https://github.com/JiscDACT/PositivelySkewed).
 The code in this repo should be specifically tailored to working with D&I data.

+:warning:**Important**:warning:

+No data should be uploaded to this repo.
+Additionally, any screenshots should **not** contain data, real or otherwise.
+Usernames should also be suppressed.

 ## Contents
 ### Working with data
 1) [Basic data scrape and comparison](https://github.com/alexlastoriabutlerjisc/python-tutorial/blob/main/working-with-data/import-and-merge.md)